 Water levels are usually defined at one or more individual locations, so spatial quality applies to these locations.

-NOTE: The Spatial Quality information type used in S-101 and other products is not used in this Edition of S-104 even for station-based data formats.
-Complete specification and implementation of Spatial Quality information types will be addressed in a later edition of S-104.
+NOTE: The Spatial Quality information type used in S-101 and other products is not used in this Edition of S-104.

 Dataset types

-Datasets for S-104 include one basic type of dataset:

-1. HDF5 files, which may contain: (a) time series of predicted or observed water level heights and trends at one or more fixed stations; and (b) gridded hydrodynamic model forecast fields.
+Datasets for S-104 include one basic type of dataset: HDF5 files, which may contain gridded hydrodynamic model forecast fields.

 Spatial Schema